-Group Captain Wallis is currently serving in the appointment of Commandant RAAF College and is the Senior ADF Officer at RAAF Base Wagga.
+Group Captain Wallis is currently serving in the appointment of Commandant RAAF College.

 Group Captain Wallis holds a Bachelor of Arts, Bachelor of Laws (Honours 1st class), Master of Laws, Master of International Security Studies and a Graduate Diploma in Military Law.